 ICT diffusion and crowdsourcing

-One of the key benefits of crowdsourcing is its potential to help systematically capture the voices of populations that had none before.
-With 2.7 billion Internet users and 4.5 billion mobiles users (not subscriptions, which are now close to 7 billion according to latest ITU data) it is now relatively cost effective to “crowdsource” perception surveys that can also cover a great chunk of the overall population.
-In addition, big data could also play a role here by facilitating management and storage of massive amounts of data and strong computer analytics.
+One of the key benefits of crowdsourcing is its potential to systematically capture the voices of populations that had none before.
+With 2.7 billion Internet users and 4.5 billion mobiles users (not subscriptions, which are now close to 7 billion according to the latest ITU data), it is now relatively cost-effective to “crowdsource” perception surveys that can also cover a great chunk of the overall population.
+Big data could also play a role here by facilitating the management and storage of massive amounts of data and strong computer analytics.
 While there is certainly some potential here, we should be aware of the emerging issues in this regard.

-The situation is even more critical if we focus on development work and the penetration of the Internet in developing countries.
-For example, recent data indicates that less than 20% of the almost 1 billion inhabitants on the African continent are connected to the Net.
-If our research is thus focused on development issues (poverty, inequality, exclusion, etc.) using Internet base panels or polls will not be the best way to go – not even if we were to select a random sample of all those connected to the Net.
+The situation is even more critical if we focus on development work and Internet penetration in developing countries.
+For example, recent data indicate that less than 20% of the almost 1 billion inhabitants on the African continent are connected to the Net.
+If our research is thus focused on development issues (poverty, inequality, exclusion, etc.), using Internet-based panels or polls will not be the best way to go – not even if we were to select a random sample of all those connected to the Net.

 What about SMS-based crowdsoucring?
-While penetration of basic mobiles is much deeper that that on the Internet in developing countries, SMS polls are still undertaken on an opt-in, non-random basis.
-That is, target populations respond if they wish to do so thus potentially biasing results towards their own specific perception about key issues.
+While penetration of basic mobiles is much deeper than that on the Internet in developing countries, SMS polls are still undertaken on an opt-in, non-random basis.
+Target populations respond if they wish to do so, thus potentially biasing results towards their own specific perception about key issues.

-This is a critical issue if we are indeed trying to promote the participation of stakeholders in public policy making and identification of local, national or global development priorities.
+This is a critical issue if we are indeed trying to promote stakeholders’ participation in public policymaking and identification of local, national, or global development priorities.
 To be really effective here, we will need to ensure that we capture all the voices that need to be involved in such processes.
 And while new ICTs offer new opportunities here, they do not offer the whole solution to the issue.

-Random crowdsourcing polls are for example feasible but need to be kept at the local level and take into account coverage limitations.
-Combining them with more traditional polling option is a good idea to complement them and get a more representative sample of the population.
+Random crowdsourcing polls are, for example, feasible but need to be kept at the local level and take into account coverage limitations.
+Combining them with more traditional polling options is a good idea to complement the former and get a more representative sample.